zaandahl/mercat/README.md

 > install_github("zaandahl/mercat", build_vignettes = TRUE, force = TRUE)

+You may need to use this alternate syntax if the vignette does not build:

+> install_github("zaandahl/mercat", build_opts = c("--no-resave-data", "--no-manual"), force = TRUE)

 If you do not wish to install the vignette you can simply use:
 > install_github("zaandahl/mercat")